SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/software.md

 ### Software management example

-This section introduces a Lua plugin that handles `c8y_SoftwareList` operation.
-Sending the installed package list to the Cumulocity IoT platfrom and triggering to install/remove packages from there.
+This section introduces a Lua plugin that handles `c8y_SoftwareList` operation, sending the installed package list to the Cumulocity IoT platfrom and triggering the installation or removal of packages from there.
-This example assumes the device supports **Debian** packages.
+This example assumes that the device supports **Debian** packages.

 First, the agent needs to send `c8y_SoftwareList` as `c8y_SupportedOperations` as we did in the restart example section.
 Edit _src/demoagent.cc_ and add `Q(c8y_SoftwareList)`.
 Then recompile your agent.
-Now your agent is ready to send `c8y_SoftwareList` operation when the agent starts up.
+Now your agent will send a `c8y_SoftwareList` operation when it starts up.

 Create a _software.lua_ file under the _/lua_ directory or by copying the existing example code.